“Everything should be as simple as possible, but not simpler.” – Albert Einstein

-The following three photographs were from a previous incarnation, when the original four door Bush Ranger body was fitted to the chassis and running gear from a 1979 Range Rover.
+The following three photographs were from a previous incarnation.
+Then the Bush Ranger had the chassis and running gear from a 1979 Range Rover.
 In the second and third photographs, axles from a Toyota HZJ105R Series Landcruiser replaced the old Range Rover units .

 The conversion started by modifying the four door Bush Ranger body shell and support frame to suit the aluminium tray that was on the Land Rover Ute.
 The tray was shortened, to remove the rear overhang and narrowed to the width of the Bush Ranger frame, as shown in the following two photographs.

 Following a conversation with Bush Ranger ATV, who recently acquired the Bush Ranger design and moulds from John Davis, a new plan for an “Extra Cab Ute” was hatched.

 Bush Ranger ATV were very helpful, going above and beyond my expectations with supply and delivery of a pair of GRP (glassfibre reinforced plastic) composite mouldings to extend the sides of the existing body shell, from the ‘B’ pillar back to the rear wheel arch.
 The GRP mouldings were supplied with a generous excess at both ends for final trimming to suit.
 The rear wheel arch section will only have the front part and that will finish at the height of the wheel arch.
 The rectangular hollow steel members that support the sides will be replaced with extended member, shaped like a ‘Z’ and finishing at the rear of the tub and rear crossmember.